Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Predictive Stacking

 Unlike MCMC, this stacking algorithm easily distributes independent tasks across multiple computing nodes and accrues substantial computational gains.
-The predictive stacking algorithm expends $O(L^{g} + c^{-1} LKrn^3 / 4)$ flops for some $g>0$, where $r$, $L$ and $K$ are as defined earlier and $c$ is the number of available processing cores.
-We use the package CVXR \citep{cvxr2020} in the \texttt{R} statistical computing environment by applying disciplined convex programming (2005 Stanford University Department of Electrical Engineering PhD thesis by M. Grant), while also confirming the convexity of the problem, and find the stacking weights in polynomial time $O(L^g)$ using an interior-point algorithm.
-We have used the solvers Mosek \citep{mosek} and ECOSolveR \citep{ecos} for obtaining the stacking weights.
+The predictive stacking algorithm expends $O(G^{\alpha} + c^{-1} GKrn^3 / 4)$ flops for some $\alpha>0$, where $r$, $G$ and $K$ are as defined earlier and $c$ is the number of processing cores available in parallel.
+We use the package CVXR \citep{cvxr2020} in the \textsf{R} statistical computing environment by applying disciplined convex programming (2005 Stanford University Department of Electrical Engineering PhD thesis by M. Grant), while also confirming the convexity of the problem, and find the stacking weights in polynomial time $O(G^\alpha)$ using an interior-point algorithm.
+We use \textsf{Mosek} \citep{mosek} and \textsf{ECOSolveR} \citep{ecos} to calculate stacking weights.